 - Use a mortar and pestle to get a consistent medium-fine to fine grind.
-It will take a little time and elbow grease, but you should get excellent results.
+It will take some time and elbow grease, but you should get excellent results.

 - Use a food processor to pulse beans to your desired texture.
-For more consistent results, try blitzing a scant 1/2 cup of whole beans at a time.
+Try blitzing a scant 1/2 cup of whole beans at a time for more consistent results.

-- Several other kitchen tools from rolling pins to meat tenderizers and kitchen knives that you can use to chop, crush and grind.
+- Several other kitchen tools, from rolling pins to meat tenderizers and kitchen knives, can be used to chop, crush, and grind.
 Experiment and have fun!